 I used pine for the wood.
 Pine is toxic to most animals.
 So, this material requires close scrutiny with sealant.
 We used polyurethane on all finished surfaces inside.
 Multiple layers on the inside of the box.

 First I created a hand drawn blue print of a trapezoidal design idea.
 I chose a 4'L x 2'H x 2'D measurement.
 Then rough drew a support structure.
-More on that later.

 The walls are particle board. with pine framing, I started assembling with glue to brace and side.
 I had to glue up one side at a time, because of space and clamp count limitations.
 This did add a few weeks to the project ( i work full time, it was hot out too okay? )

-After the box shape was finished, i put a chest hinge on the top panel, so it can open and close for ease of access. ( we don't use it much, the next one i make will NOT have this unless there is a new need to adress.)
+After the box shape was finished, I put a chest hinge on the top panel, so it can open and close for ease of access. ( we don't use it much, the next one i make will NOT have this unless there is a new need to adress.)
 Then we drilled holes for ventilation.

 Then I bought double thick glass.
 I decided against any acrylic/plastic due to the scratching disadvantages.
 We used double pane glass for durability and resilience.
 We didn't use tempered simply because of the cost.
 To obtain tempered glass would have been 4x the cost of the double pane due to measurement conflicts with availability.
 I framed the side windows, and doors, then attached the doors to the enclosure, and added a wooden block between them to attach the locking mechanism.